markwoodhall/clj-ravendb/README.md

 # clj-ravendb

-A clojure library designed to consume a RavenDB rest api.
+A clojure library designed to consume a RavenDB HTTP api.

 ## Status